-Kayak Or Stand Up Paddleboard?
+Kayak or Stand up Paddleboard?

 Which One Should You Choose: Kayak or SUP?

-First, for fitness: In both kayaking and SUP, learn to use your whole body and lots of torso rotation (we offer Kayak and SUP 1-2-3-4 where beginners can learn this).
+First, for fitness: In both kayaking and SUP, learn to use your whole body and lots of torso rotation (we offer Kayak and SUP 1-2-3 where anyone can learn this).
 You get an excellent core workout and it’s a lot of fun.
 Burn ~500 calories in a normal guided trip and ~1,000 calories in a race training session.
 If you don’t learn technique, you’ll likely overuse your arms, the fitness benefits will be elusive, and you’ll be moving too slowly to enjoy the ride.

 Freestyle Kayaking